 The learning that will take place this year in Honors Algebra will be the foundation for all upper level math classes you will ever take.
 It is also an extension of algebra which you have already learned in previous years of schooling.
 This year we will explore a variety of equation/expression/inequality topics and applications: simple to complex solving for one variable, linear (2 variables) , exponential (ax), quadratic (x2) , rational (1/x), and radical (square root of x).
 You will learn so many new things it will make your head spin.
 You will get frustrated sometimes during the year, but you will learn so much it is incredible.

-This year we will have two Honors Algebra classes.
+This year we will have two Gifted High School Algebra classes.
 It will be a challenge for all involved.
 There will be nightly homework.
 Experience shows us that it will need to be done every night to have success in Algebra.
 This may also be one of the first times you didn't "get math" at first.
 That's okay!
 It may require you to seek out extra help.
 That's okay!
 We will do all that we can to make this a successful year.
-It does happen that some students are not mentally prepared for this tough course or the lack of maturity needed to succeed is not evident..
+It does happen that some students are not mentally prepared for this tough course or the lack of maturity needed to succeed is not evident.
 It takes a level of maturity beyond 7th grade to succeed.
 You will have to maintain at least a solid "B" average in order to be recommended for advancement to the next course in the sequence, Honors Geometry.
 We will do everything possible to make sure this occurs.
 It will take dedication on your part to make it happen, also.

 It is my firm belief that calculators must have a place in education today and therefore I expect students to have a calculator with them daily in math class.
 Part of my responsibility as a teacher is to see that students know how to use a calculator in an effective manner.
 This does not mean that mental or written calculation is unimportant.
-If fact with the new Common Core Test (PARCC) only a 4-function calculator will be allowed for use, and that on only specific problems.
+If fact with the new Common Core Test (IAR) only a 4-function calculator will be allowed for use, and only specific problems.
 Nothing can replace a strong knowledge of basic computational skills.
 I encourage students to use the calculator as a learning tool, just like any other technological advancement, but not to rely on it as a crutch.
 This is how we will use them in the classroom and I expect students to do the same at home.
 Suggested models are TI30's, TI34's and Casio models.
 Make sure they can perform in scientific notation and have fraction calculation capabilities.
 They cost form $9-18.

 We will also be using graphing calculators when the topic calls for their use.
 These are very expensive and will only be used for in-class exploration.
 There is no need to purchase one for individual use at school, as we have a classroom set.
 There are links to a couple of graphing calculator websites on the links page.